Why you can trust Bankrate

 It’s also important to note that some insurance companies are adjusting their offerings and limiting coverage options based on age or the term of coverage.
 For example, Reuters reported that Prudential Financial suspended taking life insurance applications for 30-year term insurance policies from April 13 through June in response to “unprecedented market volatility” created by the COVID-19 crisis.

 Likewise, it reported that companies including Mutual of Omaha Insurance and Penn Mutual Life Insurance have temporarily suspended applications for individuals aged 70 or older.
 Some other insurers are also temporarily suspending life policy applications for people in their 60s who might previously have been approved for coverage despite health issues like diabetes and asthma.
+Some companies have since minimized age-related restrictions like Mutual of Omaha, whose cut-off age has increased to 80 or older.

 The insurance industry determines rates and risk based on long-term mortality and health-related data.
 But the information related to the coronavirus is limited to months, rather than the years it normally takes to significantly shift the industry’s underwriting guidelines.